ukcs485gSpring2022/final-app-eschurr/README.md

 <!--
 Describe the types of users your app is designed for and who will benefit from your app.
 -->
+My project is built for users who want to get healthy.
+When I have been trying to lose weight and get stronger at the same time, it’s been frustrating to have to use two separate apps.
+You'd need one app for working out, then have to use another app that provides features like entering meals and tracking nutrients.
+The idea for this app is to combine both of those into one single app to use seamlessly together and make your weight loss/fitness/muscle gaining journey much easier and less confusing.
+More importantly, it will help people understand how those two things can go hand in hand.
 <!--
 In addition, you can drop screenshots directly into your README file to add them to your README.
 Take these from your presentations.
 -->